 - you have shortness of breath or any discomfort in your chest.

 Some people will not be able to have ibrutinib because they are taking other medications or have other conditions.
-Make sure you tell your doctor about any medical conditions and any medicines you are taking.
-Your doctor may reduce your dose and monitor you more closely or recommend that you do not take ibrutinib if you have other conditions.
+Make sure you tell your medical team about any medical conditions and any medicines you are taking.
+Your medical team may reduce your dose and monitor you more closely or recommend that you do not take ibrutinib if you have other conditions.
 These include liver problems, severe kidney problems or severe heart disease.

-- Drugs that act on an enzyme called CYP3A4: CYP3A4 acts on many drugs to help remove them from the body, including ibrutinib.
+Drugs that affect an enzyme called CYP3A4: CYP3A4 acts on many drugs to help remove them from the body, including ibrutinib.
 If you are taking a drug that interferes with the action of CYP3A4, it can decrease or increase the action of ibrutinib, depending on how the drugs work together.
-It is important that your doctor knows about all the medications you are taking as there is a range of drugs that can have this effect, including some antibiotics and herbal remedies like St John’s Wort (used for depression and anxiety).
+It is important that your medical team knows about all the medications you are taking as there is a range of drugs that can have this effect, including some antibiotics and herbal remedies such as St John’s Wort (used for depression and anxiety).

 If you are about to have or have recently had surgery, you will not be able to take ibrutinib for at least 3 to 7 days before and after your operation, depending on the type of surgery recommended and your risk of bleeding.

-Ibrutinib has not been approved for use in children.
+Ibrutinib has not been approved for use in people under 18.
 You must not take ibrutinib if you are pregnant or become pregnant as it could damage your unborn baby.
-Discuss your treatment options with your doctor if you think you might be pregnant.
+Discuss your treatment options with your medical team if you think you might be pregnant.

 Certain drugs and foods can increase your risk of side effects during treatment with ibrutinib.

-- Tell your doctor if you are taking or would like to start taking any medications including, but not limited to, vitamins, supplements and herbal remedies.
+- Tell your medical team if you are taking or would like to start taking any medications including, but not limited to, vitamins, supplements and herbal remedies.

-- Don’t drink grapefruit juice or eat grapefruit or Seville oranges (used in some types of marmalade).
+- Don’t drink grapefruit juice or eat grapefruit or Seville oranges (including if it is used in marmalade).
 These can increase the amounts of ibrutinib in your blood.

-Report any side effects to your doctor as soon as possible.
-You might need to take action, eg to avoid infection.
-Your doctor might be able to give you medicine or advice to help with troublesome side effects.
+Report any side effects to your medical team as soon as possible.
+Your team might be able to give you medicine or advice to help with troublesome side effects.

-- Follow your doctor’s advice if you have low blood counts.
+- Follow your medical team’s advice if you have low blood counts.

-- Do not drive or operate any machinery if you have side effects like fatigue or dizziness.
+- Do not drive or operate any machinery if you have side effects such as fatigue or dizziness.

 - Drink plenty of fluids.
 Diarrhoea is common in people taking ibrutinib but usually goes away after a couple of days.
-Tell your doctor if your diarrhoea does not go away in a couple of weeks.
+Tell your medical team if your diarrhoea does not go away in a couple of weeks.